I read somewhere that CMD offers a 5-year program to its own undergraduate students. How do I apply for that?

 See information about the Directed Essay Option.
 The bottom line is that most students will use the comprehensive examination as their capstone experience.

 The comprehensive examinations are offered in the fall and spring semesters only so if you are planning to graduate during a summer semester, you would take the examination the previous spring semester.
-Typically the exams are administered the second Friday in November during the fall semester and the Friday prior to URI's scheduled spring break in the spring semester (check the official URI calendar).
-Depending on the number of students taking the exam in a particular semester, the examination may be administered in the Fernwood Building or another location around campus in a computer lab.
-Dr. Weiss coordinates the administration of the comprehensive examination (with a great deal of help from Sue Oppenheim) so all questions related to these exams should be directed to her (email@example.com).
+Typically the exams are administered the second Thursday and Friday in November during the fall semester and the Thursday and Friday prior to URI's scheduled spring break in the spring semester (check the official URI calendar).
+The examination is administered in a computer lab on the main part of campus.
+Dr. Weiss coordinates the administration of the comprehensive examination (with a great deal of help from Sue Oppenheim) so all questions related to these exams should be directed to her (firstname.lastname@example.org).
 A separate FAQ list about the comprehensive examination will be forwarded to you at the beginning of the semester you plan to take the examination.

 I am having a problem that I just cannot seem to resolve with one of my instructors.
 Is there a student complaint procedure?